codenameyau/intro-to-bash/02-files-and-permissions.md

 # Chapter 2.
-Files and Directories
+Files and Permissions

 ## Table of Contents
 - Files and directories
 - UNIX directory structure
 - Creating and removing files
 - Creating and removing directories
+- Moving files and directories
 - File permissions

 ### Files and directories